Ownership of module marks and results

 Late Submission of Work

 The University’s Submission Policy caps the mark of work submitted without an agreed extension, but within 7 days of the deadline, at the pass mark.
 Submission any later than this results in a mark of 0 being awarded for that work.
-It should be noted that this capping applies to the element of assessed work which is handed in late, and not necessarily to the mark for the module, as there may be more than one element of assessment.
+It should be noted that this capping applies to the element or component of assessed work which is handed in late, and not necessarily to the mark for the module, as there may be more than one element and/or component of assessment.

 a) The module mark entered into SAP should be the mark calculated using the capped mark for the late work.
 As the capping only applies to the late work, there may well be other components or elements that are not capped, and therefore the module mark is not necessarily capped at the pass mark.